bntjah/lancache/README.md

 Come visit us @ www.cu-lan.be | www.gunsnbits.de | www.discoverpc.net/

+OS: Debian 8.6 amd64 (Jessie)

 ## Short Changelog

-*2-24-2016 bn_:
+* 2-24-2016 bn_
-			- Added improvements / Ideas from Nexusofdoom
+  * Added improvements / Ideas from Nexusofdoom

-*1-4-2017 bn_:
+* 1-4-2017 bn_
-			- Added unbound config
+	* Added unbound config
-			- Dividing the installation of DNS resolver into the corresponding folders.
+	* Dividing the installation of DNS resolver into the corresponding folders.
-			- Added a few new dns names for Riot
+	* Added a few new dns names for Riot
-			- Noticed that the hosts was written down what to do; added that
+	* Noticed that the hosts was written down what to do; added that
-			- Changed a few things to make Logs a bith more clear / transparent
+	* Changed a few things to make Logs a bith more clear / transparent

-*1-8-2017 fh:
-            General:
+* 1-8-2017 fh
+    * General
-            - Templated hosts file (as it was in "installer" branch)
+        * Templated hosts file (as it was in "installer" branch)
-            - Updated configuration to be compatible with fhibler/lc-installer (forked from bntjah/lc-installer)
+        * Updated configuration to be compatible with fhibler/lc-installer (forked from bntjah/lc-installer)
-            DNS:
+    * DNS
-            - Replaced bind9 with unbound
+        * Replaced bind9 with unbound
-            - Improvements and fixes to unbound configuration
+        * Improvements and fixes to unbound configuration
-            HTTPS:
+        * Added additional domains for various CDNs
+    * HTTPS
-            - Incorporated sniproxy
+        * Incorporated sniproxy

-OS: Debian 8.6 amd64 (Jessie)
+## Installation

+### Quick Installation on a clean Debian
 This repository contains instructions and configuration details for the a service, which is used for caching binary Gaming content for lan parties.
 It is part of the repository https://github.com/bntjah/lc-installer and is used as submodule of it.
 Of course it can be used standalone as well, although please be aware that the configuration files are mostly templated and therefore have to be changed manually for the use in different environments.